3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/SV08_MAX_EXTRA_INSTRUCTIONS.md

 <br>

 >[!NOTE]
 >When complete the printer will give you some unknown command errors relating to the commented out plr.cfg file.
 This is because Sovol have hardcoded these commands into Klipper/Moonraker & I am yet to find where they're being called from!
 Once I find the source of the calls I'll update things.
-In the meantime these messages can safely be ingored.
+In the meantime these messages can safely be ignored.

 <br>